Michael V. Drake: Ohio State University

-University of California presidency
+University of California

-On July 7, 2020, Drake was selected as the 21st president of the University of California system, making him the first Black president in UC's 152-year history.
+On July 7, 2020, Drake was selected as the 21st president of the University of California system, making him the first black president in UC's 152-year history.
+On July 31, 2024, Drake announced that he would step down from his role as President of the University of California at the conclusion of the 2024-2025 academic year with plans to join the University of California faculty thereafter.

 Personal life

 Drake is married to Brenda Drake.
 An alumna of Stanford and Berkeley Law, Brenda Drake is an attorney and has served as a director or trustee of organizations focused on education, international health, finance, civil rights and the arts, including the National Urban League, City Arts & Lectures in San Francisco, San Francisco University High School and Golden Gate Bank.
-She is a director emerita and former board chair of Engender Health Inc., an international women’s health organization, and is currently a trustee of the Berkeley Art Museum and Pacific Film Archive.
+She is a director emerita and former board chair of Engender Health Inc., an international women's health organization, and is currently a trustee of the Berkeley Art Museum and Pacific Film Archive.
 Drake and his wife have two adult sons and four grandchildren.

 Drake's first job was working at Tower Records.
 He is quoted as saying he has a "passion for music, which is still a hobby today".
 In 2015, Drake was appointed to the board of the Rock and Roll Hall of Fame and Museum, Inc. He has had a lifelong interest in music (notably rock and jazz), plays guitar, and teaches an undergraduate course on the music of the civil rights movement.

-Philanthropy

-In 2017, Dr. Drake led the establishment of the Ohio State Tuition Guarantee, which freezes tuition, mandatory fees, housing and dining for four years for incoming, in-state freshmen.
-He also increased the value of Ohio State Land Grant Opportunity Scholarships to cover the full cost of attendance while doubling the size of the program in 2018.